 - KTH: Royal Institute of Technology, Stockholm, Sweden

 - École Polytechnique, Université Paris-Saclay, Paris, France

 - UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Barcelona, Spain

 Throughout the programme, strong emphasis is placed on developing your research, innovation, entrepreneurship and leadership skills, in addition to your technical knowledge and your understanding of the business environment in which renewable energies are deployed.

-The business and entrepreneurial elements of the programme are delivered by two international business schools:
+The business and entrepreneurial elements of the programme is delivered by: